-Note that Booking.com, Priceline, Kayak, and Agoda are all owned by the same parent company but don’t necessarily offer the same prices, so it’s worth checking each of these hotel booking sites individually.
+Note that Booking.com, Priceline, Kayak, and Agoda are all owned by the same parent company but don’t necessarily offer the same prices, so it’s worth checking one or more of these hotel booking sites individually.

 Pros: Easy to navigate design with plenty of ways to search, ability to specify family size and room preferences, small and large group booking functions.